GavinMendelGleason/many_worlds/README.md

 Google sends on the updates to the clients allowing client updates to be *fixed* by transforming them.
 Hence the name OT: Operational Transformation.
-We can get a linear world by taking google's view as canonical, with the order of messages recieved.
-But each client can update their view independently after recieving the updates such that they are appropriately transformed.
+We can get a linear world by taking google's view as canonical, with the order of messages received.
+But each client can update their view independently after receiving the updates such that they are appropriately transformed.

 Again, we are finding a way to agree on our final world state - this